Capturing pictures of forests with a camera is a unique challenge.

 Look for contrast.
 Scenes with a mosaic of brights and darks tend to translate well into black and white.

 Take advantage of backlight.
 Light coming from behind your subject can be difficult to use in colour photography.
 It is very effective in the contrast world of black and white.

 Embrace the shadows.
 Exposing for the bright parts of your frame will often turn the dark shadows to near black.
 This can help you eliminate distracting elements in your frame.

-Even in small patches of woodlands, it isn’t hard to find isolation, a place to turn off the daily grind and find yourself in the quiet with a camera.
-I think this a big part of why I enjoy forestry photography so much.
+Even in small patches of woodlands, you can find isolation.
+Forests are a place to turn off the daily grind and find yourself in the quiet with a camera.
+This is a big part of why I enjoy forest photography so much.
 Even a short walk from my backyard, I can feel as though I’m in the wild.

-Almost all of us live within a short distance of a patch of woods.
-Find yours, explore it, take the time to find those abundant (but hidden) photographic compositions, and then share what you make.
-I’ll look forward to seeing your images.
+Many of us live within a short distance of a patch of woods.
+Find yours, explore it.
+Take the time to find those photographic compositions and then share what you make.
+I look forward to seeing your forest images!